WildDrone/training/docs/02-curriculum/index.md

 # Curriculum

-The WildDrone training curriculum is defined in the grant proposal and includes a range of activities, many of them credit-bearing for doctoral candidates required to collect ECTS credits.
-All activities are open to DCs, and the Summer School will be open to wider attendees.
+The WildDrone doctoral training curriculum is defined in the grant proposal and includes a range of activities, many of them credit-bearing for doctoral candidates required to collect ECTS credits.
+All activities are open to all DCs, and the Summer School will be open to wider attendees.

 ## Initial training